-Karen has twenty-five years of educational experience as an elementary teacher, school administrator, and language arts consultant.
+Karen has over twenty-five years of educational experience as an elementary teacher, school administrator, and language arts consultant.
 She enjoys sharing her passion for literacy with both teachers and students!

 In 2007, she completed her Master of Education degree at the University of Alberta with a focus in literacy.
 During the last few years, her passions for teaching and writing have collided.
 Her first book, How Do I Get Them to Write?, was published in May of 2017 by Pembroke Publishers in Canada and Stenhouse Publishers in the United States.
 Her second book, Freewriting with Purpose, was published in January of 2019.
 Both books are available on the Pembroke or Stenhouse websites.
 Karen also writes a weekly reflection for educators which can be found on her blog.